 All students applying for graduate degrees or diplomas with a major in music performance or for visiting student status must audition for admission.
-Information on audition dates and procedures is available from the Jacobs School of Music Office of Admissions (http://music.indiana.edu/admissions).
-A high-quality recording may be submitted when a personal, on-campus audition is not possible.
-Please consult the Music Admissions website for specific departmental audition requirements.
+Information on audition dates and procedures is available from the Jacobs School of Music admissions office.
+A highquality recording may be used for preliminary acceptance; however, a personal audition is required for official acceptance.
+See individual degrees for specific requirements.